gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_0_Introduction_and_Lab_Set_Up/README.md

 ## Azure Sphere Devices

 The following Azure Sphere Kits are supported by these labs.
-For simplicity, only the built-in LEDs are used for the labs.
+These labs do not use or require any expansion boards or external sensors.
+For simplicity, only built-in LEDs and sensors are used.

 | [Avnet Azure Sphere MT3620 Starter Kit](https://www.avnet.com/shop/us/products/avnet-engineering-services/aes-ms-mt3620-sk-g-3074457345636825680/) | [Seeed Studio Azure Sphere MT3620 Development Kit](https://www.seeedstudio.com/mt3620-for-azure-sphere) | [Seeed Studio Seeed Studio MT3620 Mini Dev Board](https://www.seeedstudio.com/mt3620-for-azure-sphere) |
 | :-------------: | :---------------: | :-----: |